 A question that comes up a lot when home brewers are looking to purchase a propane burner for boiling wort is how many BTU do I need to get the job done?
 If you’ve spent any amount of time looking at burners, you’ll quickly see that the BTU output can range from 50,000 all the way up to 200,000+, so it can be confusing when trying to determine what you really need.

-For the purposes of this blog post, let’s assume you are trying to boil a 10-gallon stockpot or wort.
+For the purposes of this article, let’s assume you are trying to boil a 10-gallon stockpot or wort.
 We know that that average household stove ranges anywhere from 7,000-9,500 BTU, and this simply isn’t hot enough to boil 10-gallons in any reasonable period of time.

 Through this calculation, we see that it will require 48200 kJ (kilojoules).